Book

 Symptoms

-• Not feeling well, or malaise.
+• Not feeling well, known as malaise.

 • Pain or discomfort in the upper right belly area.